wazabanda/wearable_iot_app/README.md

 # wearable_test_application

-Trying to learnin wearable flutter app development
+Trying to learn wearable flutter app development, This project specifically will be a port of the IOT Companinon app to run on wearable devices, all be it with limited capabilities

 ## Getting Started